-Note: When you enter a blood glucose reading above 33.3 mmol/L, the PDM stores it as "HI".
-When you enter a blood glucose reading below 1.1 mmol/L, the PDM stores it as "LO".
+Note: When you enter a blood glucose reading above 600 mg/dL, the PDM stores it as "HI".
+When you enter a blood glucose reading below 20 mg/dL, the PDM stores it as "LO".

-For the meaning of the screen's colours and messages, see "How Blood Glucose Readings are Displayed" on page 54.
+For the meaning of the screen's colors and messages, see "How Blood Glucose Readings are Displayed" on page 55.

-- 4. Optional: To add one or more informational tags to the blood glucose reading shown in the circle, see "Tagging Your Blood Glucose Reading" on page 53. - 5.
-After the blood glucose reading and any tags are entered, do one of the following: - Tap ADDTO CALCULATOR to save any tags and enter the blood glucose reading into the Bolus Calculator.
+- 4. Optional: To add one or more informational tags to the blood glucose reading shown in the circle, see "Tagging Your Blood Glucose Reading" on page 54. - 5.
+After the blood glucose reading and any tags are entered, do one of the following: - Tap ADD TO CALCULATOR to save any tags and enter the blood glucose reading into the Bolus Calculator.
 Then go to "Bolusing with the Bolus Calculator" on page 57.
-If the Bolus Calculator is off or disabled or if insulin is suspended, ADDTO CALCULATOR does not appear. - Tap SAVE to save the blood glucose reading and any tags in the history records.
-If you accessed this screen from the Bolus Calculator, SAVE does not appear. - Tap CANCEL, then YES, to exit the screen without saving the blood glucose reading or tags.
+If the Bolus Calculator is off or disabled or if insulin is suspended, ADD TO CALCULATOR does not appear. - Tap SAVE to save the blood glucose reading and any tags in the history records.
+If you accessed this screen from the Bolus Calculator, SAVE does not appear.